juantascon/tvcmd/README.md

   http://fenopy.se/search/${show+}+s${season}e${episode}.html?quality=1&order=1
 ```

-The first subsection `source` defines which api use to query episodes information, at the
+The first field `source` defines which api use to query episodes information, at the
 moment tvcmd supports: [tvrage](http://www.tvrage.com/) and [thetvdb](http://thetvdb.com/).

-The second subsections `shows` is probably the most important as it is the list of shows to follow.
+The second field `shows` is probably the most important as it is the list of shows to follow.
 The list is separated by comma and the show names are lower case letters, numbers and/or the
 underscore symbol, ex: friends, attack_on_titan, steins_gate, marvels_agents_of_s_h_i_e_l_d_,
 the_office_us, cosmos_a_spacetime_odyssey, be careful though as some shows have different names